VamsiKDimmiti/AccountsAndTransactionsService/README.md

 To get the List of T to transactions for an Account:
 Use the URL - http://localhost:8083/account/transactionList to send the Get Request with Key as "accountNumber" and the value as one of the available account number in the above list.

+In case there is no data, it will return null otherwise will throw exception.